kumatch/runie/README.md

 };
 ```

-and write a variable in your HTML contents. (ex. uses in Jade template)
+and write a tag in your HTML contents. (ex. uses in Jade template)

 ```
 h1= title